first-awesome/firstrobotics-awesome/contributing.md

 ## Updating your Pull Request

-Sometimes, I will ask you to edit your Pull Request before it is included.
-This is normally due to spelling errors or because your PR didn't match the awesome-* list guidelines.
+Sometimes, we may will ask you to edit your Pull Request before it is included.
+This is normally due to spelling errors or because your PR didn't match the awesome-list guidelines.

 [Here](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md) is a write up on how to change a Pull Request, and the different ways you can do that.